Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications

 Several articles and directives explicitly aim to shift data and privacy control to users.
 According to Recitals (2-5\footnotemark{} \footnotemark{} \footnotemark{}

 \footnotemark{} ), the EC is committed to ensuring citizens retain control over their eIDs.
-Recital (7) \footnotemark{} indicates a goal to reduce exclusive reliance on government-issued eIDs by enabling the use of EU-wide electronic attestations of attributes.
+Recital (7)\footnotemark{} indicates a goal to reduce exclusive reliance on government-issued eIDs by enabling the use of EU-wide electronic attestations of attributes.
 However, because electronic identification is legally tied to a PID, the mandated EUDIW requires eIDs under both the regulation and the ARF.

 (Q)EEA providers also gain flexibility in setting rules for issuing and accepting attestations, while public administrations must accept any electronic format.
 The ARF envisions an EUDIW that gives users full control over their cryptographic keys and the use of PIDs and other attestations.
 However, this level of control remains limited: users cannot always access their wallet independently, as providers can revoke wallet instances.
-Such dependencies undermine SSI-aligned access and security properties, especially since the wallet is meant to support secure local data storage.
+Such dependencies partially impacts self-sovereign access and security properties, especially since the wallet is meant to support secure local data storage (A significant shift towards self-custody approach to manage credentials via WSCD/WSCA, is negatively impacted with a form of authoritarian wallet instance management).
 If a wallet instance is revoked, it may become unusable, preventing users from presenting attestations that do not even require a valid government eID.
 Moreover, although eIDAS 2.0 (Art.
 5a\footnotemark{} \footnotemark{}) calls for user control to ensure that the EUDIW enables transparent exercise of data rights, this “control” aligns more with consent mechanisms than with genuine user authority over their digital identity.